Reviews You Can Rely On

 Be Sure to Assess Comfort and Fit with Your Pack

-It is important to consider how any pair of hiking shorts might feel beneath a backpack with a hip belt since that is not an uncommon scenario on many hikes.
-Long-term comfort may be drastically impacted if your waistband is bulked up with large buttons, thick belt loops, or a hefty zipper.
-Similarly, an elastic waist that is already prone to a tight fit and pressure marks on the abdomen may become insufferable if sitting below a hip belt weighed down by a pack for too long.
+It is important to consider how a pair of hiking shorts might feel beneath the hip belt of a backpack if you're planning overnight trips.
+Long-term comfort may be drastically impacted if the waistband is bulked up with large buttons, thick belt loops, or if it has a hefty zipper.
+Similarly, an elastic waistband that is already fitting tightly will undoubtedly leave pressure marks on the abdomen and may become insufferable beneath a hip belt over long periods of time.

 In testing, we pay attention to how often, if at all, we have to adjust our shorts to maintain comfort and full range of motion, especially when going uphill.
-The Patagonia Baggies have a slightly thicker fabric than many of the others in the lineup, and they tended to rise up on us in testing, creating an unwanted wedgie situation.
-There isn't as much stretch in the fabric itself, and there is a degree of constriction that occurs with high-stepping despite their very wide leg openings.
+The Patagonia Baggies were recently redesigned with a softer, more comfortable elastic band, an improvement we applaud.
+However, they have a slightly thicker fabric than many of the others in the lineup, and our testers found that they tend to rise up, creating an unwanted wedgie situation.
+The fabric isn't super stretchy, and there is a degree of constriction that occurs with high-stepping despite their very wide leg openings.
 The result can be annoying as you start to cover distance and continually have to reposition your shorts to sit properly.
+The wedgie scenario similarly occurred for our lead tester with the REI Co-op Trailmade shorts, but not quite as much.
+The Trailmade's fabric is far more flexible, and they offer a great range of motion overall.

 hiking shorts womens - a loose fit and large leg holes can make a world of difference in...